pookie-ux/pookie-ux/README.md

 So far, my only and main repository is [TwitchNotifyToTelegram](https://github.com/pookie-ux/TwitchNotifyToTelegram)

 ## 🖊️Contact with me
-If you want to get in touch with me, message me in a comment on my [Telegram channel](https://t.me/pookiegithub)
+If you want to get in touch with me, message me in a comment on my [Telegram channel](https://t.me/pookiegithub) or in [Twitter](https://x.com/pookie_ux)